 - 1. Navigate to the appropriate page or directory: - Graphical user interface: - a.
-Log on to the graphical user interface. - b.
-In the Key and Device Management section on Welcome page, select LTO. - c.
+Log on to the graphical user interface. - In the Key and Device Management section on Welcome page, select LTO. - c.
 Click Go to > Guided key and device creation. - d.
 Alternatively, right-click LTO and select Guided key and device creation. - Command-line interface:

-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:

-- Open a REST client.

 - 2. Create a key group:

 - Graphical user interface:

 - a.
 On the Step 1: Create Key Groups page, click Create on the Key Group table.

 - b.
 On the Create Key Group dialog, specify values for the required and optional parameters.
 For example, you might create a key group with 100 keys.

 - c.
 Click Create Key Group.

 - Command-line interface:

 - a.
 First, create a group to which you might add keys.

+'''

 Type tklmGroupCreate to create a group.
-For example, type:
+For example, type: print AdminTask.tklmGroupCreate

 '''

-print AdminTask.tklmGroupCreate
+'''

 ('[-name GROUP-myKeyGroup -type keygroup -usage LTO]')

 '''